simul/simul.github.io/ref/simul/plugin/plugintrueskyrenderer.md

 Property at a given position.

 ### <a name="GetInt"/>int GetInt(char name, int numparams, simul::base::Variant params)
-Returns an integer value - see SetInt.
+Returns an integer value - see \ref SetInt.

 ### <a name="GetString"/>char  const * GetString(char name, int len)
+Returns a string - \em name should be "ConstellationNames", "HighlightConstellationNames", "memory" or "profiling".

 ### <a name="GetWaterEnum"/>long long GetWaterEnum(char name)
 Get the Water enum that corresponds to a given name.
 A return value of zero means the name was not found.